 Octagon-shaped windows are some of the most interesting and attention-grabbing windows we see in Atlanta homes.
 With their special shape, homeowners would be remiss to mask them with a rectangular window treatment like curtains or blinds.
 Rather, go with a window treatment that can be custom-built to the window’s unique shape so you’re always able to reap the benefits of your octagonal window.

 Our recommendation for octagonal window treatments: Plantation shutters and window film.
-Shutters are custom manufactured to fit snugly in an octagonal window frame, preserving its unique shape and style.
+Shutters are custom manufactured to fit snugly within an octagonal window frame, preserving its unique shape and style.
 Likewise, window film applies directly to the window glass, keeping the octagonal window’s awesome shape on full display.

 Similar to french doors, the window treatment you pick for a sliding glass door needs to allow you to open and shut the door easily and without obstruction.
-Moreover, a sliding glass door treatment should be sturdy and able to stand up to all the action a sliding door sees.
-Lastly, sliding glass doors are one of the least energy-efficient windows, since they not only let heat pass through the pane but also through the door opening.
+Moreover, a sliding glass door treatment should be durable and able to stand up to all the action a sliding door sees.
+Lastly, sliding glass doors are one of the least energy-efficient window types, since they not only let heat pass through the pane but also through the door opening.
 A window treatment that can decrease heat transfer should also be a big priority for sliding glass doors.

 Our recommendation for sliding glass doors: Panel tracks or plantation shutters.
 Both of these window treatments make opening a shutting a sliding door easy.
 Panel tracks also offer an array of styles and textures to pick from, freeing up your options and giving you a bigger palette to work with.
 Plantation shutters can be built in different configurations to fit any sliding glass door, and are more energy efficient than any other window treatment.